Toric mirrors and test configurations: Introduction and main results

 The present paper is motivated by the problem of studying the behaviour of $K$-(semi)\-stability under mirror maps, in situations where (semi)stability is not automatic (while compact Calabi-Yau manifolds are automatically $K$-stable, see \cite{Odaka_CalabiKstab}).
 The most important example is given by Fano manifolds, which can be $K$-unstable, and whose mirror is expected to be a suitable Landau-Ginzburg model (see for example \cite{delcroix_report} for a recent collection of contributions aimed at emphasising the links between $K$-stability and Fano mirror symmetry).
 Here we work in the general \emph{toric} case, not necessarily Fano, where very strong mirror symmetry results are available.
 Note that even in the Fano case it is important to allow general polarisations, since these should correspond to the complex moduli of the mirror.

-Our main results, Theorems \ref{MainThmIntro} and \ref{VanishingThm}, give a precise relation between certain Donaldson-Futaki type invariants (the numerical invariants used to define $K$-stability) on the two sides of the mirror correspondence, at least nearby the large volume limit.
+Our main results, Theorems \ref{MainThmIntro}, \ref{VanishingThm} and \ref{MainThmVariant}, give a precise relation between certain Donaldson-Futaki type invariants (the numerical invariants used to define $K$-stability) on the two sides of the mirror correspondence, at least nearby the large volume limit.
 To the author's knowledge, these are the first results relating stability invariants for mirror pairs (see Remark \ref{DualMomentumRmk}).
 Some conjectural expectations were proposed in \cite{ScarpaStoppa_complexified}, Section 1.7.1 and indeed our results provide partial confirmation for these (in particular, the appearance of twisted stability on the Landau-Ginzburg side).

-However, there is an important limitation at present, since on the Landau-Ginzburg side, in general, we are only able to work with \emph{complex} $(1,1)$-classes that, moreover, do not a priori satisfy \emph{semipositivity} conditions, and so the Donaldson-Futaki invariants on that side, although well-defined, do not have an immediate link to the usual notions of $K$-stability applied to the mirror.
-In our results, reality and semipositivity must be imposed as further assumptions on the K\"ahler moduli (see Corollary \ref{PositiveCor}).

-Let $(X, L)$ be a polarised toric manifold of dimension $n$.
+Theorems \ref{MainThmIntro}, \ref{VanishingThm} show an important present limitation, since on the Landau-Ginzburg side, in general, we must replace the K\"ahler classes appearing in usual $K$-stability with \emph{complex} $(1,1)$-classes which, moreover, do not a priori satisfy \emph{semipositivity} conditions, and so the Donaldson-Futaki invariants on that side, although well-defined, do not have an immediate link to the usual notions of $K$-stability applied to the mirror.
+In our results, reality and semipositivity must be imposed as further assumptions on the K\"ahler moduli (see Corollary \ref{PositiveCor}). \begin{rmk} In fact we will see that an even more natural result, Theorem \ref{MainThmVariant}, can be obtained if we allow the ``K\"ahler parameters" on the mirror to lie in the full \emph{extended K\"ahler moduli space} appearing in global versions of mirror symmetry (see our discussion in Section \ref{IntroAnaloguesSec}).
+This fits well with a recent proposal of generalised $K$-stability notions, due to Dervan, known as \emph{$Z$-stability for polarised varieties}, see Remark \ref{DervanRmk}.
+We believe that Theorem \ref{MainThmVariant} is conceptually relevant in this context, as it shows why $Z$-stability for polarised varieties appears naturally from considerations of mirror symmetry (as a mirror to classical $K$-stability). \end{rmk} Let $(X, L)$ be a polarised toric manifold of dimension $n$.
 As we recall in Section \ref{BackSec}, it admits a Hodge-theoretic mirror given by a toric Landau-Ginzburg (LG) model, that is, roughly speaking, a nonconstant morphism

 known as the LG potential, where $\opT$ is dual to structure torus of $X$.

 As in the previous paper \cite{Stoppa_LargeComplex}, we are interested in understanding what conditions must be satisfied by the LG potential $W_X(L)$ if it is mirror to a $K$-semistable pair $(X, L)$ (the present paper can be read independently of \cite{Stoppa_LargeComplex}).